Academic Urology & Urogynecology of Arizona tackles complex male urology problems and issues with state-of-the-art procedures and compassionate care.

 The reversal of a vasectomy is a procedure known as a vasovasostomy.
 In this microsurgical procedure, the vas deferens connection is restored to permit the flow of sperm to the ejaculatory ducts and into the semen.
 It is important to note that while a vasovasostomy is possible, success is not a guarantee.
 Research indicates that the restoration of fertility is more likely for men who elect to pursue a vasectomy reversal within ten years of their original procedure.
 As with vasectomies, reversal procedures are typically performed on an out-patient basis.
 Risks include bruising, swelling, infection, damage to blood vessels and nerves, and the accumulation of fluid in the scrotum, a condition known as hydrocele.
 During the procedure, should the flow of sperm in the vas deferens be low or not detected, a blockage between the epididymis and the vas deferens is likely.
 In this instance, the urologic specialists will perform a vasoepididymostomy, a highly technical micro surgical procedure of which the Urologists of Academic Urology & Urogynecology of Arizona are experienced.

 Should you be interested in the male fertility services of Academic Urology & Urogynecology of Arizona, please contact us today to schedule a consult with one of our Urologists.
-With seven locations in Anthem, Buckeye, Phoenix, Litchfield Park, Sun City, Sun City West, and Wickenburg, we are just a short drive away from Peoria and Glendale, Arizona.
+With thirteen locations in Anthem, Buckeye, Glendale, Phoenix, Litchfield Park, Scottsdale, Sun City, Sun City West, and Wickenburg, we are just a short drive away from Peoria and Glendale, Arizona.